alex-h-stone/spring-boot-microservice-reference/README.md

 #### Data persistence via MongoDB

 This service is integrated with a MongoDB NoSQL database using `spring-boot-starter-data-mongodb` and the `MongoRepository` interface.
-Connection details are defined in the `application.yaml` under `spring.data.mongodb`
+Connection details are defined in the `application.yaml` as a connection string using the property `spring.data.mongodb.uri`.

 For a more lightweight and simpler MongoDB integration consider using the [mongodb-driver-sync](https://mvnrepository.com/artifact/org.mongodb/mongodb-driver-sync/4.11.1) client library.
 Although the out-of-the-box features of `MongoRepository` and `@Document` will not be available.

 ---

 #### Exception handling

-See the `GlobalExceptionHandler` class for details on how to implement exception handling, along with the application exception class `AbstractApplicationException`

----

-#### Java request validation

-See `PetValidator` and the integration test `shouldReturnErrorWhenCallingGetPetEndpointWithInvalidIdFailingValidation`
-for details of how to write custom request validation logic.
+Any exceptions which are thrown by the microservice will be caught and handled by the `GlobalExceptionHandler`.
+All application exceptions extend `AbstractApplicationException` which allows you to specify both a message and the HTTP status code which should be used in the response.

 ---